 17. Expectations.
 Be realistic about what you can achieve and what others can help you with.
 High standards may need to be compromised.
 Your energy levels may have changed but your expectations of yourself may not have changed with them.

 18. Give yourself credit and value yourself for who you are.

-19. See sources of information and support in our Information and Resources pack.
+19. See sources of information and support on our 'Useful Links' page.